Aaron Kucyi, PhD

 Assistant Professor, Department of Psychological & Brain Sciences, Drexel University

 I joined Drexel University as Assistant Professor in fall 2022.
-I received a BSc in biology at York University and a PhD at the University of Toronto, where I used functional MRI to examine neural dynamics during mind-wandering and rumination in relation to pain perception.
+I received a PhD at the University of Toronto, where I used functional MRI to examine neural dynamics during mind-wandering and rumination in relation to pain perception.
 I was a postdoctoral fellow in neuroimaging at Harvard Medical School and then a Banting Fellow in cognitive intracranial electrophysiology at Stanford University.
 My research has been funded by the the National Institute of Mental Health (NIMH), the Brain and Behavior Research Foundation (BBRF), and the Canadian Institutes of Health Research (CIHR).
 Outside of the lab, I enjoy wandering in nature, snowboarding, and exploring Philadelphia.

 e-mail | CV | google scholar | twitter | faculty page